 DISCUSSION: Prolonged perceived nasal obstruction resulting from inferior turbinate ITH) is a common complaint encountered in the practice of rhinology.
 Several causes may induce significant hypertrophic mucosal changes of the inferior turbinate (IT), including perennial allergic rhinitis and nonallergic (vasomotor) rhinitis.
-The patients are usually offered conservative therapy with antihistamines, systemic decongestants, topical nasal steroid sprays, and mast cell stabilizers.
-When these means did not provide adequate relief for the patient, surgery was suggested(1,4).
+Our patients are usually offered conservative therapy with antihistamines, systemic decongestants, topical nasal steroid sprays, and mast cell stabilizers.
+When these means did not provide adequate relief for the patient, surgery was suggested^(1,4).
 Clearly, the decision for surgery should be based not only on the clinical presentation but also on the histopathologic features of the organ.
-However, data on the latter are less(4).
-The present study provides information on effectiveness of inferior turbinate and to have qualitative analysis of the hypertrophic inferior turbinate.
+However, data on the latter are scarce(4).
+The present study was undertaken to provide information on effectiveness of inferior turbinate and to have qualitative analysis of the hypertrophic inferior turbinate.

-In present study 203 patients were relieved of nasal obstruction.
-The patients had significant symptomatic relief after turbinectomy, and the present findings are consistent with other studies reported in the literature.
-However, concomitant nasal septal surgery with the inferior turbinate surgery in some cases limits the ability of present study to attribute the relief of nasal obstruction merely to the reduction in the size of the inferior turbinate's.
-16 patients were not relieved of nasal obstruction subjectively.
-This may be due to damaged, resected or by-passed trigeminal nerve endings which can create the sensation of nasal obstruction despite no objective increase of nasal airway resistance.
-It is possible patients may have atrophy of the nerve fibres in the nasal lining subserving the sensation of nasal airflow(2).
-This shows that turbinate resection should be performed as conservatively as possible, but willing to do what is necessary to achieve the desired result.
+NASAL BLOCK IMPROVEMENT: In our study 203 patients were relieved of nasal obstruction.
+Our patients had significant symptomatic relief after turbinectomy, and our findings are consistent with other studies reported in the literature.
+However, concomitant nasal septal surgery with the inferior turbinate surgery in some cases limits our ability to attribute the relief of nasal obstruction merely to the reduction in the size of the inferior turbinate's.
+16 patients were not relieved of nasal blockage subjectively.
+Endoscopic examination in follow up showed that 4 of these patients had enlarged middle turbinate's.

+Although nasal obstruction is commonly associated with an increased nasal airway resistance, the objective measurement of nasal airway resistance does not always correlate with subjective degree of nasal obstruction.
+Damaged, resected or by-passed trigeminal nerve endings can create the sensation of nasal obstruction despite no objective increase of nasal airway resistance.
+It is possible they have atrophy of the nerve fibres in the nasal lining subserving the sensation of nasal airflow(2).
+We believe that turbinate resection should be performed as conservatively as possible, but are willing to do what is necessary to achieve the desired result.

-In present study 10 patients developed synechia following surgery.
-Mucosal tears persisted as synechia to the septum.
+SYNECHIA: 10 patients developed synechia following surgery.
+Mucosal tears persisted as synechiae to the septum.
 Delicate septal surgery without any mucosal damage also prevents this complication.
 The incidence of tears decreased significantly during the course of this study owing to the learning curve of a procedure.
 All the synechia were released endoscopically and gel foam kept.
-The bleeding can be prevented by preservation of some of the bony turbinate especially posteriorly prevents bleeding.
-The 4 patients developed dryness and crusting after surgery.
-This was managed conservatively with saline nasal douche.
-Foul odor developed in 4 patients is a consequence of scabbing and necrosis that is often seen during the postoperative course of inferior turbinectomy due to excessive drying from loss of turbinate mucosa, destruction of cilia secondary to scarring, atrophy and end stage infection.
-These patients had nasolacrimal duct injury in present study probably due to proper illumination during surgery and meticulous handling.